CIS-Spring-2023/project-cis_4339_project_-28/backend/README.md

 Setup a .env file with the following variables: MONGO_URL, PORT and ORG

-   MONGO_URL = mongodb://127.0.0.1:27017/CommunityGardenSchema
+   MONGO_URL = 'STRING HERE'
-# We can use this variable to change the port number if we have another app already running on the default port 3000
    PORT = 3000
-ORG = LocalOrg
+   ORG = '1'

+Mongo URL linked seperately in blackboard submission.

+We can use this variable to change the port number if we have another app already running on the default port 3000
 ### Compiles and hot-reloads for development

     npm start